masahide/ansible-lssd/README.md

   destination_path:   /opt/hoge  # or some other directory
   ```

-To distribute a directory of files, first make sure that murder is set
+The destination_path, by setup.yml, specify the directory to be placed in the all server of Murder library and support files etc..

-up on all hosts, then manually run the murder cap tasks:
+Then manually run the ansible playbooks:

 1. Start the tracker: